 Among other things, the IPv6 address assigned to each device at any given time can now be unique globally — universally in fact.
 In other words, IPv6 addresses are generally always the WAN addresses.

 Consequently, when your computer connects to the Internet using IPv6, it’s exposed to the outside world.
 Thus, folks on the other end — like the website you visit — can trace back directly to it, instead of the router, like the case of IPv4.
 As a result, among other things, they can potentially tie certain online activities to a specific user.
 And that implies a lot of things.

-Currently, all home networks still use IPv4 with some also using IPv6 alongside.
+Currently, all home networks still use IPv4, with some also using IPv6 alongside.
 Most home routers support IPv6, but only a few service providers support this new protocol.
-Most of the time, you can choose to disable IPv6 at the router or an individual device.
+Most of the time, you can choose to disable IPv6 at the router level or an individual device.

 How to find out your local IP addresses